Why Branding Is Important in Marketing

 Beyond Loyal Customers

-Brand not only creates loyal customers, it creates loyal employees.
-A quality brand gives people something to believe in, something to stand behind.
-It helps employees understand the purpose of the organization they work for—they feel like they're a part of something significant and not just a cog in a wheel.
+Branding not only creates loyal customers, but it also creates loyal employees.
+A quality brand gives people something to believe in and something to stand behind.
+It helps employees understand the purpose of the organization they work for.
+They feel like they're a part of something significant and not just a cog in a wheel.

 A Basic Checklist to Evaluate Your Brand

-The question is, how do you know if your brand is strong enough to give you the internal and external value that you need in your marketing efforts?
+How do you know if your brand is strong enough to give you the internal and external value that you need?
 Start by asking yourself the following:

-- Does my brand relate to my target audience?
+- Does the brand relate to my target audience?
 Will they instantly "get it" without too much thought?

-- Does my brand share the uniqueness of what I am offering and why it's important?
+- Does the brand share the uniqueness of what I am offering and why it's important?

-- Does it reflect the brand promise made to my target audience and hold value for my internal audience?
+- Does the brand reflect the promise made to my target audience and hold value for my internal audience?

-- Does my brand reflect the values that I want to represent to my customers?
+- Does the brand reflect the values that I want to represent to my customers?

 Let these questions serve as a guideline in the development of your brand.
-If you're not sure about the answers you may want to revamp your branding effort.
-A brand should be an instant "ah-ha" moment—it should require very little thought.
+If you're not sure about the answers then you may want to revamp your branding efforts.